oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

            the *federated_native_request_uri* response parameter.
            See {{federating-response}} for details.

+     "redirect_to_app":
+     :     The Authorization Server wishes to fulfill the user interaction using another native app.
+This response MUST include the *federated_native_request_uri* response parameter.
+           See {{redirect-to-app-response}} for details.

      "redirect_to_web":
      :     The request is not able to be fulfilled with any further direct interaction with the user.
 Instead, the client